bparanj/Essential-TDD/book/en/00-intro/introduction.markdown

 - Bad design
 - Dependencies

-## Conclusion ##
+## Summary ##

-In this chapter we learned the what, why, when, where of Test Driven Development.
+In this chapter we learned the what, why, when of Test Driven Development.
+In the next chapter you will about the specification and implementation.

 \newpage